 The managing director of each company in Sampo Group has the ultimate responsibility to ensure that sufficient resources are allocated to the prevention of corruption and bribery.
-Each Group company organizes duties and takes other necessary and appropriate measures to comply with the applicable local rules and various sanctions regimes, which may be imposed by the UN and/ or the European Union (EU).
+Each Group company organises duties and takes other necessary and appropriate measures to comply with the applicable local rules and various sanctions regimes, which may be imposed by the UN and/or the European Union (EU).

-Reporting on anti-corruption and bribery activities, as well as potential incidents, is organized in each Group company in a manner that ensures that the management and the boards of directors of relevant companies receive all material information without undue delay, and that Sampo plc’s Risk Management organization is informed of all relevant incidents.
-Sampo plc’s Risk Management organization is responsible for organizing the reporting of relevant incidents to Sampo plc’s Audit Committee and Board of Directors.
+Reporting on anti-corruption and bribery activities, as well as on potential incidents, is organised in each Group company in a manner that ensures that the management and the boards of directors of relevant companies receive all material information without undue delay, and that Sampo plc’s Risk Management organisation is informed of all relevant incidents.
+Sampo plc’s Risk Management organisation is responsible for organising the reporting of relevant incidents to Sampo plc’s Audit Committee and Board of Directors.

 At If, the work against corruption and bribery derives from the company’s Ethics Policy, and the policy itself is based on the Swedish Anti-Corruption Institute’s code against bribery.
 The Ethics Policy is updated annually, and it contains rules on gifts, participation in events, and hospitality.
 In addition, the supplementary policy material includes different practical educational dilemmas.

 Employees are informed on the intranet when the policy has been revised, and there are various voluntary and mandatory training programmes connected to the policy.
 Upon employment, all employees sign a statement that they will follow If’s policies and instructions, including the Ethics Policy.